A Repository of Future Weather

 Zero Peak Energy Building Design for India

-Project summary.
+Repository summary.

-It is also known within the building science and architectural communities that the current weather files used for thermal modelling of buildings only represent average weather rather than heat waves or cold snaps.
+It is also known within the building science and architectural communities that the current weather files used for thermal modelling of buildings only represent average weather rather than heatwaves or cold snaps.

-As was shown by the 14,000 deaths in Paris during the 2003 heat wave, this is a highly serious issue and there is the need to ensure future buildings are designed to deal with future weather, or extremes of current weather.
+As was shown by the 14,000 deaths in Paris during the 2003 heatwave, this is a highly serious issue and there is the need to ensure future buildings are designed to deal with future weather, or extremes of current weather.

 Weather data by location.